 And that means it’s time for MSF’s own Packers and Vikings fanatics to duke it via email one last time this season.

-We love a good competition here at MSF.
-So what fun would it be if we didn’t critique the fuzzy faces of the MSFers participating in Movember?
-As a neutral bystander and huge advocate of facial hair, Amanda has decided to judge all of the MSF fuzzy faces of Movember!
+Now we love good competition here at MSF.
+So what fun would it be if we didn’t critique these fuzzy faces?
+As a neutral bystander and huge advocate of facial hair, I have decided to judge all of the MSF fuzzy faces of Movember!

 There is a thing called “growing up” that many of us go through…although not all of us reach that grown up stage.

 How many times have you believed that you knew it all only to find out that you’re still not the sharpest tool in the tool shed?
 For me, it happens about every six months.

 While we will never know it all, we mature and become more weathered individuals of society.
 This is what I like to call “Becoming a Woman” or “Becoming a Man” or whatever boot fits.

 This maturing step applies to developing sports fans too.